-- Special Component: which includes the fund's special income (income such as private company distributions, non arms-length income, trust distributions), reduced by tax deductions relating to that special income. - Standard Component: which is the total of all fund income, less the Special Component.
+- Non-arms length component: which includes income such as private company distributions, non arms-length income and trust distributions, reduced by tax deductions relating to that special income. - Low tax component: which is the total of all fund income, less the nonarms length component.

-The Standard Component is taxed at the concessional rate of 15% in the hands of the trustee.
-The Special Component is taxed at the rate of 45%.
+The low tax component is taxed at the concessional rate of 15% in the hands of the trustee.
+The non-arm's length component is taxed at the rate of 45% plus the 2% Temporary Budget Repair Levy.